Bonsai: Intentional and Personalized Social Media Feeds: : Design and System

 \subsubsection{Ranking}

 The Ranking component orders the curated posts into a final feed according to user-specified priorities.
 We adopted three widely used dimensions from existing feed algorithms: relevance, recency, and popularity~\cite{covington2016deep,guessHowSocialMedia2023}.
 Relevance scores came from the Curating stage; popularity was computed as a weighted engagement score (likes + 3 $\times$ reposts + 2 $\times$ replies); and recency was calculated via reverse-chronological order.
 To combine these, we applied a Weighted Borda Count, with weights set by the user’s chosen ranking style (e.g., ``Focused,'' ``Fresh,'' ``Balanced,'' ``Trending'').
 This structure generalizes readily: other platforms may substitute alternative engagement metrics, quality signals, or normative objectives.
-We provide details about the Weighted Borda Count algorithm in the Appendix Alg.~\ref{alg:weighted-borda-count}.
+We provide more information and the implementation of the Weighted Borda Count algorithm in Appendix~\ref{app:borda}.